Quantum and classical ergotropy from relative entropies: Classical Ergotropy from Inhomogeneity

 where we introduced

-In this form, it becomes apparent that the classical ergotropy quantifies the maximal amount of work stored in inhomogeneities.
-Notice that $\varphi_B$ is not an explicit function of the Hamiltonian of the system, which has been shown to be a classical equivalent of quantum coherences \cite{Smith19Thesis,Smith2021}.
+In this form, it becomes apparent that the classical ergotropy quantifies the maximal amount of work stored in the inhomogeneities.
+Notice that $\varphi_B$ is not an explicit function of the Hamiltonian of the system, which was shown to be a classical equivalent of the quantum coherences \cite{Smith19Thesis,Smith2021}.
 This is the analogy of how the quantum ergotropy quantifies the maximal work extractable from quantum coherences.

-\paragraph{Ergotropy in geometric quantum mechanics}
+\section{Ergotropy in Geometric Quantum Mechanics}

-Thus far we have seen that in quantum as well as in classical systems, work can be extracted by ``reshaping'' the states in phase space without changing their entropy.
-Remarkably, in either case the ergotropy is given by a difference of relative entropies (see Eqs.~\eqref{eq:ergo_2} and \eqref{eq:ergo_3}).
-The natural question arises whether the quantum-to-classical limit can be taken systematically, or rather whether the seemingly independent results can be derived within a unifying framework.
+Thus far, we have seen that in quantum as well as in classical systems, work can be extracted by ``reshaping'' the states in phase space without changing their entropy.
+Remarkably, in either case, the ergotropy is given by a difference of relative entropies (see Eqs.~\eqref{eq:ergo_2} and \eqref{eq:ergo_3}).
+The natural question arises as to whether the quantum-to-classical limit can be taken systematically, or rather the seemingly independent results can be derived within a unifying framework.

-Only very recently, Anza and Crutchfield \cite{Anza20a,Anza20b,Anza20c} recognized that for such thermodynamic considerations so-called geometric quantum mechanics \cite{Ashtekar99,Zyczkowski17,Marmo07} is a uniquely suited paradigm.
+Only very recently, Anza and Crutchfield \cite{Anza20a,Anza20b,Anza20c} recognized that for such thermodynamic considerations, so-called geometric quantum mechanics \cite{Ashtekar99,Zyczkowski17,Marmo07} are a uniquely suited paradigm.
 In standard quantum theory, a quantum state is described by a density operator $\rho$, which can be expanded in many different decompositions of pure states.
 However, an often overlooked consequence is that, thus, the probabilistic interpretation of quantum states is not unique.
-To remedy this issue, \emph{geometric quantum states} \cite{Ashtekar99,Zyczkowski17,Marmo07} have been introduced, which are probability distributions on the manifold spanned by the quantum states.
+To remedy this issue, \emph{geometric quantum states} \cite{Ashtekar99,Zyczkowski17,Marmo07} were introduced, which are probability distributions on the manifold spanned by the quantum states.
 In this sense, classical and quantum mechanics only differ in the geometric properties of the underlying manifold.